jenkinsci/pipeline-plugin/TUTORIAL.md

 # Recording Test Results and Artifacts

-Rather than failing the build if there are test failures, you want Jenkins to record them -- and then proceed.
+Instead of failing the build if there are test failures, you want Jenkins to record them -- and then proceed.
 You must capture the JAR that you built.

 ```groovy